SOC Course Descriptions

 Prerequisites: CMUN/COMM 150, 160, or 175.
 This course explores the ways technology affects personal, cultural, and mass communication through examining the historical, societal, and ethical implications of newer and interactive forms of media.
 Students use audio, video, and digital tools to research and produce essays, projects, and presentations that analyze the impact of technology on communication.

-COMM 205 Reporting and Writing Across Platforms
+COMM 205 Reporting Basics I: Writing and Interviewing

 COMM 210 Principles of Public Relations